lsst/pipelines_lsst_io/known-issues.rst

 - Some old installations of XCode on Macs create a :file:`/Developer` directory.
 This can interfere with installation.

-- Macs must use the :command:`clang` compiler, not :command:`gcc`.
-  :jirab:`DM-3405`

-  One version of this problem occurs when using Macports_, which, by default, will create a symlink from :file:`/opt/local/bin/c++` to its version of :command:`g++`.
-Try removing that, starting a new shell, and restarting :command:`eups distrib install`.

 .. _Macports: https://www.macports.org/index.php